adaltas/node-nikita/src/execute.coffee.md

               stderr.push data
             else console.log 'stderr coming after child exit' child.on "exit", (code) ->
-          # Givent some time because the "exit" event is sometimes
+          # Give it some time because the "exit" event is sometimes
           # called before the "stdout" "data" event when runing
-          # `make test`
+          # `npm test`
           setTimeout ->
             stdout = if stds then stdout.join('') else undefined stderr = if stds then stderr.join('') else undefined